Great Wall Voleex C10

-The Great Wall Voleex C10 is a supermini car manufactured by the Chinese company Great Wall Motors between 2010 and 2013.
+The Great Wall Voleex C10 (长城凌傲 (Chángchéng Língào)) is a supermini car manufactured by the Chinese company Great Wall Motors between 2010 and 2013.
 Also known as the Great Wall Phenom, the C10 features a distinctive front grille design, but shares many visual similarities with the Toyota Vitz.
 A more restrained grille is available in some markets.

 Overview

 It is exported to the Middle East and Ukraine as the Voleex C10 with a scheduled Australian release date of 2012.
 It was announced that the C10 would also be exported to Britain by 2011 and sold in Daihatsu dealerships, but no on-sale date was formally announced.

 The C10 is produced in 1.3 L (1298cc) and 1.5 L (1497cc) 4-cylinder petrol engined versions.
 The 1.3 L produces 68 kW and torque of 118 Nm and the 1.5 L produced 77 kW and 138 Nm.

 Great Wall Voleex C20R

 The C20R is the crossover version of the C10.
 That later spawned the second generation Haval H1 crossover.